volkovasystems/dendron/README.md

 # dendron
-Internal and external core and inter- and extra- communication procedures separated from myelin.
+Internal and external core, inter- and extra- communication procedures separated from myelin.